After fatal police shooting, Buttigieg expresses concern about minority relations

 Breaking News Emails

-Pete Buttigieg, the mayor of South Bend, Indiana, has directed the city’s police chief to order all officers keep their body cameras on at all times while interacting with the public, following a fatal officer-involved shooting last weekend.
+Pete Buttigieg, the mayor of South Bend, Indiana, has directed the city's police chief to order officers to keep their body cameras on at all times while interacting with the public after a fatal shooting last weekend, and he expressed concern on Wednesday that the incident has set back relations with the minority community.

 The order, issued Tuesday night, came two days after a white police officer shot a black man.
 South Bend Police have said that the officer's body cam was not recording during the incident, something that has drawn concern from the victim's family members and community advocates.